How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 - Click it β this downloads the current year's official Excel template with all correct column headers

-Why you must download fresh each time: UDISE Plus updates the import template when new fields are added mid-year.
-A template from January 2026 may be missing a column added in March 2026.
+Why you must download fresh each time: UDISE Plus updates the import template when the portal adds new fields mid-year.
+A template from January 2026 may be missing a column that the portal added in March 2026.
 If that column is mandatory in the current version, every row in your old-template file will fail.
 Always download the template on the same day you plan to do the import.

 Step 2 β How to Fill the Import Template Correctly (Column by Column)